Camino Route Overviews: Camino del Norte

 Terrain on the Coastal Route

 The Camino del Norte has many ascents and descents as it crosses the rivers that drain northward toward the northern Spanish coast.
-All of this makes the Norte more difficult than some of the other Camino routes.
-Although there are often impressive views of the sea, in many places the route is not within sight of the water.
-The route has more sidewalk and pavement walking than some of the other routes, but the portion of the Camino del Norte in Galicia is very tranquil.
+All of this makes the Norte more difficult than some of the other Camino routes, with the most strenuous section between Irún and Bilbao.
+The route has more sidewalk and pavement walking than some of the other routes, but you can avoid a lot of time near the main roads by taking advantage of the variants.
+The portion of the Camino del Norte in Galicia is very pastoral.

 When to do the Camino del Norte